Jeanette Goodman Brill: Life

-Brill was born on June 15, 1888, in New York City, New York, the daughter of Samuel Goodman and Sarah Pavelski.
+Brill was born on June 15, 1888, on the Lower East Side of Manhattan, New York.
+She is the daughter of Samuel Goodman and Sarah Pavelski.

-Brill was born and raised on the Lower East Side, where she attended a commercial school.
+Brill attended a commercial school.
 She taught at the Manhattan Preparatory School during the day while attending classes at night to receive a Regent's diploma.
 She then went to Brooklyn Law School while still teaching.
 She graduated from there in 1908, and in 1910 he was admitted to the bar.
 One of her first cases involved a poor black woman she saved from the death penalty, making her the first woman lawyer in New York to plead in a first degree murder case.

 At one point, Brill worked in the law office of former Brooklyn County Court Judge Charles J. McDermott.
 She sought to secure jury service for women and a law to safeguard the marriage of young people.
 By 1923, she was one of the best-known women lawyers in Brooklyn, serving as president of the Brooklyn Woman's Bar Association, a founder and president of the Albany Heights Community Service League, and vice-president of the Madison Club.
 In July 1923, New York Attorney General Carl Sherman appointed her Deputy Attorney General and assigned to the Labor Department in Manhattan to assist in the prosecution of labor law violations.
 She was endorsed for the position by Brooklyn political boss John H. McCooey and McCooey's 18th Assembly District co-leader Sallie McRee Minsterer.
 She was the first woman to serve as Deputy Attorney General.
 She retired in the end of 1924, after which she resumed her law practice.